casspop/primer-slide/README.md

 The 3D printed holes were all very close, and a drill bit finished them out perfectly.

-I used a 1/4" endmill in my drill press to mill out the groove in the top.
+I used a 1/4" endmill in my drill press at 300 rpm to mill out the groove in the top.
+Without that groove, the bottom edge of the next primer up will grab the slide and prevent it from returning.